 A synonym is an alternative name for objects such as tables, views, sequences, stored procedures, and other database objects.

-The syntax for creating a synonym is:
+The syntax to create a synonym in Oracle is:

-create [or replace] [public] synonym [schema .] synonym_name for [schema .] object_name [@ dblink];
+CREATE [OR REPLACE] [PUBLIC] SYNONYM [schema .] synonym_name FOR [schema .] object_name [@ dblink];

-The or replace phrase allows you to recreate the synonym (if it already exists) without having to issue a DROP synonym command.
+OR REPLACE allows you to recreate the synonym (if it already exists) without having to issue a DROP synonym command.

-The public phrase means that the synonym is a public synonym and is accessible to all users.
+PUBLIC means that the synonym is a public synonym and is accessible to all users.
 Remember though that the user must first have the appropriate privileges to the object to use the synonym.

 - stored procedure